BSc Microbiology: Career Path

 • To promote the importance of microbiology in understanding the world around us

-• To contribute to the advancement of the field of microbiology through research and innovation.
+• To contribute to advancing the field of microbiology through research and innovation.

 Eligibility

-The eligibility criteria for a BSc Microbiology program may vary depending on the institution offering the program.
-However, in general, the following are common requirements:
+The eligibility criteria for a BSc Microbiology program may vary depending on the institution.
+However, in general, the following are standard requirements:

 • Educational Qualification: A high school diploma or equivalent, with a strong background in science subjects such as biology, chemistry, and physics.

-• Minimum Marks: A minimum percentage of marks (usually between 50-60%) in the relevant science subjects.
+• Minimum Marks: A minimum percentage of marks (usually 50-60%) in the relevant science subjects.

 • Entrance Exam: Some institutions may require students to take an entrance exam to be considered for the program.

-• Interview: Some institutions may also conduct an interview as part of the admission process.
+• Interview: Some institutions may also conduct interviews during the admission process.

 • English Proficiency: Non-native English speakers may need to demonstrate their proficiency in the language by taking a test such as TOEFL or IELTS.